Kamaz: History

 In 1969, the Resolution of the Central Committee of the Communist Party of the Soviet Union and the USSR Council of Ministers was approved which envisaged construction of a complex of heavy duty truck production plants.
-Around 70 potential sites to locate the facilities were investigated.
-Choice went in favor of Naberezhnye Chelny, then a small town on the Kama River.
-Naberezhnye Chelny was located in the center of the former Soviet Union.
-The navigable rivers – the Kama River and the Volga River – as well as proximity of the railway line, were central to meeting the logistical needs of the construction site for materials and equipment.
-Going forward, the location would also allow for the easy shipping of ready-made trucks to customers.
+Out of 70 sites investigated as potential locations, Naberezhnye Chelny, then a small town on the Kama River, was chosen.
+Naberezhnye Chelny is located near two navigable rivers: the Kama River and the Volga River, and has railway connections.
+These transport links made the site attractive as they could be used to bring in raw materials and facilitate the export of the trucks.
 The fact that the huge construction company "KamGESenergostroy" existed in the region allowed construction of plant buildings and apartment blocks for prospective KAMAZ employees to be completed.

-Workers and engineers, representing more than 70 ethnicities, converged on Naberezhnye Chelny to fuse into a "melting pot" of the construction project personnel.
-Orders placed by KAMAZ to procure construction materials and equipment were filled by all the ministries and departments, a total of over 2,000 enterprises.
+Workers and engineers, representing more than 70 ethnicities, converged on Naberezhnye Chelny.
 Over 100,000 personnel were employed at the construction site itself.
-The would-be truck plant was being provided with the most state-of-the-art manufacturing equipment by the contemporary standards.
-More than 700 international firms were among equipment vendors for KAMAZ facilities, including such globally known corporations as Swindell-Dressler, Holcroft, CE-Cast, Ingersoll Rand, Ex-Cello (U.S.A.), Hueller-Hille, Liebherr (West Germany), Morando, Fiat (Italy), Renault (France), Sandvik (Sweden), Komatsu and Hitachi (Japan).
+In its fit-out, the plant was provided with state-of-the-art manufacturing equipment.
+More than 700 international firms were among equipment vendors for KAMAZ facilities, including Swindell-Dressler, Holcroft, CE-Cast, Ingersoll Rand, Ex-Cello (U.S.A.), Hueller-Hille, Liebherr (West Germany), Morando, Fiat (Italy), Renault (France), Sandvik (Sweden), JCB (U.K.), Komatsu and Hitachi (Japan).

 On December 13, 1969, ground was broken and the first bucket of soil was excavated at the construction site of the Kama River Truck Plant which was rated for production of 150,000 heavy duty trucks and 250,000 engines per year.
-The Complex of Plants on the Kama River sprawled over a vast territory measuring 57 square km.
-Concurrent to construction of the truck plant, huge social challenges were tackled.
-Hundreds of thousands of people were provided by KAMAZ with comfortable housing, modern educational facilities, kindergartens and creches, hospitals and clinics, numerous cultural, sporting, recreational and leisure centers.
-KAMAZ was instrumental in transforming the Kama River Area into a powerful industrial and scientific research hub and developing the infrastructure for the suburban agricultural zone.
+The Complex of Plants on the Kama River sprawled over 57 square km.
+Facilities had to be constructed for the 100,000 workers at the plant.
+They were provided with housing, educational facilities, kindergartens and creches, hospitals and clinics, numerous cultural, sporting and recreational centers.
+KAMAZ was instrumental in transforming the Kama River Area into an industrial and scientific research hub and developing the infrastructure for nearby agricultural areas.

 Every year the population of the city grew by another 30-40 thousand or so.
-Whereas before construction of KAMAZ got underway, 27,000 residents had lived in Naberezhnye Chelny, the current population has now reached more than half a million.
+Whereas before construction of KAMAZ got underway, 27,000 residents had lived in Naberezhnye Chelny, the current population is over half a million.

-Sanctions

-In March 2022, as a result of the 2022 Russian invasion of Ukraine the EU imposed sanctions on Kamaz.